UI Designer job role

 • Be able to communicate with peers, senior members of cross functional teams and external stakeholders

-In addition to having a degree or certification in a related field, such as graphic design, web design, or computer science, here are some of the most important skills that employers are looking for in a UI designer:
+In addition to having a degree or certification in a related field, such as graphic design, web design, or computer science, here are some of the most important skills that employers are looking for in a User Interface Designer:

 User experience (UX) design: While UX design is a separate role, having a good understanding of UX design principles is important for UI designers.
 They need to be familiar with user research, usability testing, and information architecture to ensure that the UI design supports the overall user experience.